YiLiang0804/Customer-segmentation-kprototypes-creditcard/README.md

 ## Data (Availability & Academic Policy)
 This work was originally developed using a **course dataset provided by Prof. Tianxin Zou (University of Florida)** with approximately **1,000 customers**.
+The original course dataset provided by Prof. Tianxin Zou (University of Florida) is not included in this public repository.
+This repo contains a synthetic demo dataset (data/synthetic_creditcard_behavior.csv) created for reproducibility and portfolio purposes only.
+The synthetic data is not derived from the original dataset and should not be used to infer real customer behavior.

 **The original dataset is not included in this public repository** to respect course policy and academic integrity guidelines.
 If you are a recruiter reviewing this repo, you can still evaluate the full workflow via: